kranzky/mmm/diary/index.md

 Straight to Rob's birthday pizza party after arriving back home on Saturday.
 Met lots of Agworld folk that only knew me from my git commits (I left the company almost ten years ago, resigning on Monday the 16th of February 2015, and have been working remotely ever since).

 Had a long chat with Andrew, whom I hadn't seen since leaving Agworld.
 Jack, Krystal, Andrew and I entered Nanowrimo in 2015, and I wrote "Insoluble" then.
-You can[read it on Medium](https://medium.com/insoluble-consciousness-explained)if you're so inclined,[get it on Kindle](https://www.amazon.com.au/Insoluble-Consciousness-Explained-Accurate-Historical-ebook/dp/B0C4L3Y154)or even order the paperback!
+You can [read it on Medium](https://medium.com/insoluble-consciousness-explained) if you're so inclined, [get it on Kindle](https://www.amazon.com.au/Insoluble-Consciousness-Explained-Accurate-Historical-ebook/dp/B0C4L3Y154) or even order the paperback!
 Anyway, I digress.
 We had a long chat, Andrew talking about his older son who is now training as a fighter pilot in Germany, and his younger son who is going into year 11.
 I spoke about my interests during which it dawned on me that I really like exploring how technology can help with three things that are often not given the attention they deserve: discovery (i.e. how to find unknown unknowns), creativity (i.e. how to have an idea and build something new) and community (i.e. how to foster trusted relationships amongst a group of strangers).
 More on those things later this year perhaps, for now I don't want to set the weeknotes bar too high so I'll end things there.

 [2025-01-06](/diary/2025/01/06.md)